Scar Cover Up Tattoos

 A consultation with a reputable, empathetic, and skilled tattoo artist is imperative before undergoing any form of tattooing to cover up a scar.
 The client must be able to openly express their concerns and vision for the piece without fear of judgment.
 Equally as important, the artist should have extensive experience with tattooing over scarred skin as this requires a high degree of technique and skin.
 Before undergoing any tattooing over a scar, it is imperative that the area has had adequate time to fully heal.
 Only then can the artist fully assess which options available as scars can vary in pigmentation, appearance, and thickness.

 Receiving a tattoo to cover-up a scar can be one of the most meaningful decisions a person makes in regards to their appearance.
 A caring artist, capable of producing a creative and aesthetically appealing piece, is essential to the process.
 Working together, both the client and artist can transform the painful appearance of scarring into a beautiful representation of confidence, strength, and healing.
 You may also want to expand on this topic on WebMd ‘Medical Tattoos’ Help Hide Surgical Scars.

 Ready To Cover Up Your Surgical Scars?

 The next step will be to contact any of our 3 locations in Miami, you can call to make an appointment or pass by to go over the many options we offer.
-Also get started with some creative ideas by looking our tattoo photo gallery.
+Also, get started with some creative ideas by looking at our tattoo photo gallery.